Henry Luke Bolley: Plant pathology work

 In 1890, Bolley was one of the first three faculty members hired at the newly founded North Dakota Agricultural College (NDAC), later North Dakota State University.
 In his first year at NDAC, he isolated the organism responsible for potato scab and developed an effective treatment.
 In 1893, he discovered a method of treating smut with formaldehyde.
 Much of his work, however, focused on the causes of flax wilt.
 At the time, it was believed that wilt was caused by "flax-sick" or deficient soil.
-Bolley established that wilt was in fact the result of the soilborne fungus fusarium oxysporum.
+Bolley established that wilt was in fact the result of the soilborne fungus Fusarium oxysporum.
 His breeding work led to the development of the resistant strain "Bison Flax", which was planted widely and made North Dakota one of the world's major flax-producing regions.

-Bolley turned his attention to stem rust, a wheat disease.
-He discovered that the rust spores bred not on wheat plants, but on the common barberry, a bush often found near wheat fields.
+Bolley then turned his attention to stem rust, a wheat disease.
+He discovered that the rust spores bred not on wheat plants, but on the common barberry, a native shrub often found near wheat fields.
 He was author of the North Dakota Pure Seed Law of 1908.
-New International Encyclopedia In 1916–17, he authored and obtained passage of a state law creating a barberry eradication program.
+In 1916–1917, he authored and obtained passage of a state law creating a barberry eradication program.
 Bolley served as North Dakota state seed commissioner from 1909 to 1929.